audaciaconsulting/Audacia.Build/src/security/sbom/README.md

 - **dependencyLockArtifactDirectory:** Directory containing the downloaded Dependency Lock files (if not provided, defaults to the download path).
 - **outputFormat:** SBOM format (for example, `cyclonedx-json`).
 - **syftInstallDir:** Directory where Syft is installed.
+- **syftConfigFile:** *(Optional)* Path to a Syft configuration file used for SBOM generation.
+Refer to the documentation for details: [Syft Configuration Guide](https://github.com/anchore/syft/wiki/Configuration)

 **Usage:**
 Call this template in a stage dedicated to SBOM generation.
 It assumes that an aggregated lock‑deps artifact named `dependency-lock-files` is available (which includes both .NET deps files and the NPM package lock file).